Every business, whether it’s just starting out or is a well-established enterprise, needs a plan.

-When you create a business plan you need to focus on the reasons for the business:
+When you write a business plan, you must consider the reasons for the business existence:

 - Who do you want to serve?

 - Why do you want to start such an endeavour?

 - How will you meld all these things together to create a prosperous business?